 5.179.
-Spurious noise in high frequencies from the numerical analysis of the time histories that describe the induced vibrations should be filtered out, as far as possible, before taking into account the induced vibration in the design of the components.
+Spurious noise in high frequencies should, as far as possible, be filtered out of the numerical analysis of the time histories that describe the induced vibrations before taking into account the induced vibration in the design of the components.